udacity/artificial-intelligence/Projects/1_Sudoku/README.md

 ## Troubleshooting

-Your classroom mentor may be able to provide some guidance on the project, but the [discussion forums](https://discussions.udacity.com/c/nd889-intro-sudoku) or [slack team](https://ai-nd.slack.com) (especially the #p-sudoku channel) should be your primary support resources.
-The instructors hold regularly scheduled office hours in the Slack community.
+Your classroom mentor may be able to provide some guidance on the project, but the [slack community](https://a-ind.slack.com) should be your primary support resources.
+Instructors hold regularly scheduled office hours in the Slack community.
 (The schedule is posted in the description of the #office-hours channel.)

-Contact ai-support@udacity.com if you don't have access to the forums or Slack team.
+Contact ai-support@udacity.com if you don't have access to the Slack community.

 ## Visualization